 No Contact Orders

-No Contact Orders differ from court imposed restraining/protective orders and do not guarantee that parties will avoid sightings or passing interactions.
+No Contact Orders differ from court imposed restraining/protective orders and do not guarantee that parties will avoid sightings, passing interactions or being in common location at the same time at a given time.

 Requesting a No Contact Order: